cdeck3r/acbattery/_posts/2024-08-20-acbattery.md

 ## Motivation

 Despite the relatively small scale of this setup, the integration of a battery increases energy utilization from 65% to 87%, while the payback period extends slightly from 4 years to 5 years.
 The annual savings, due to reduced electricity consumption, amount to approximately 191 EUR for the system with the battery, compared to 142 EUR without it.

-The total invest is 950 EUR.
+The total investment for the system is 950 EUR, which includes the cost of the PV power plant and all hardware components for the AC battery system.
+A Google search indicates that this amount is comparable to the prices of similar commercially available products when discounts are considered.
+However, the DIY approach allows for more granular operational control and offers significant learning opportunities.

 All values were calculated using the [Stecker-Solar-Simulator](https://solar.htw-berlin.de/rechner/stecker-solar-simulator/) developed by HTW Berlin.